ncatlab/nlab-content/pages/19.md

 Most of these include some [[higher category theory]].
 Some would define category theory as the human activity of [[category theorists]].

 #Contrast with set theory#
-Here set theory is assumed to be a theory of the usual concept of sets.
+Here set theory is assumed to be a theory of the usual concept of sets, that is *material* [[set theory]].

 No one of these is more fundamental than the other.
-Category theory is a holistic (structural) approach to mathematics that can by [[Algebraic set theory]] reproduce all the different axiomatic set theories and do not need the concept of set to be formulated.
-Set theory is an analytic approach (elementwise) that can reproduce category theory by Lawvere's [[Elementary theory of abstract categories]].
+Category theory is a holistic (structural) approach to mathematics that can (through such methods as Lawvere\'s [[ETCS]]) provide [[foundations]] of mathematics and (through [[algebraic set theory]]) reproduce all the different axiomatic set theories; elementary category theory does not need the concept of set to be formulated.
+Set theory is an analytic approach (element-wise) that can reproduce category theory by Lawvere's [[elementary theory of abstract categories]].
 Lawvere also pointed out that set theory is axiomatized by a binary membership relation while category theory is axiomatized by a ternary composition relation.

 For more on this and for the many different generalized sets see